 Vocational Nurse Program Duration2

-1808 Clock Hours including theory and clinical/105 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 13 – 14 months for full time and 26 – 28 months for part time, including school and national holidays, breaks between terms, a one week break at Thanksgiving and a two week break in December.)
+1808 Clock Hours including theory and clinical/105 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 13 – 14 months for full time and 26 – 28 months for part time, including national holidays, breaks between terms and Thanksgiving and Christmas breaks.
+Schedules will be provided upon orientation.)

 Vocational Nurse Program Schedule3

 Theory 2 days a week 7:00 a.m. - 3:30 p.m.

 Clinical 3 days a week 7:00 a.m. - 3:30 p.m.

 Theory 2 evenings a week 6:00 p.m. - 10:00 p.m.

 Tuesday/Thursday or Monday/Wednesday